Teacher of the Deaf and Hard of Hearing

 Teacher Salary

-Depending on a teacher’s level of experience, and their district of employment, their salary may fall below or above these ranges.
+Depending on a teacher’s experience level and employment district, their salary may fall below or above these ranges.
 Below is an average minimum and maximum salary range for each TQS category.

 TQS LEVELAVERAGE MINIMUM SALARYAVERAGE MAXIMUM SALARY